joannakl/cs102/projects/project5_mountain.markdown

 <div class="collapsible-content" markdown=1>
 <div class="content-inner" markdown=1>

-Your program has to be a console based program (no graphical interface).
+Your program has to be console-based (no graphical interface).
 The user should not be prompted for any information (all required information for the program to run is provided in the input file given as a command line argument).
-The output of the program should be printed to standard output stream.
+The output of the program should be printed to the standard output stream.
 Any error messages should be printed to the standard error stream.